Afghanistan–Bangladesh relations: Modern history

 During the Bangladesh Liberation War, the Kingdom of Afghanistan provided a critical safe passage to Bengali civilians based in West Pakistan.
 The People's Democratic Party of Afghanistan called for the swift recognition of the newly established state.

 In 2010, former US Special Envoy to Afghanistan and Pakistan Richard Holbrooke requested Bangladesh to send combat troops to Afghanistan.
 A few days later, SITE intelligence group published a report headlined "Afghan Taliban reacts to US requesting troops from Bangladesh", where the Taliban called for rejecting the US request.
 Two days later, a press conference by the US embassy in Dhaka restated the request saying, "The United States has intensified its discussion on Bangladesh's engagement in Afghanistan for global peace and stability,".
-However, there was a general consensus among the politicians of different parties as well as civil society members that Bangladesh should not send its troops to Afghanistan without the UN mandate.
-Later, the government of Bangladesh declared that Bangladesh wouldn't send any troops to Afghanistan but offered assistance on the rehabilitation and reconstruction of the war-ravaged country.
+However, there was a general consensus among the politicians of different parties as well as civil society members that Bangladesh should not send its troops to Afghanistan without a UN mandate.
+Later, the Government of Bangladesh declared that Bangladesh would not send any troops to Afghanistan but offered assistance on the rehabilitation and reconstruction of the war-ravaged country.

+Bangladesh refused to welcome refugees from Afghanistan after the United States withdrew troops from the region.
+There are estimated to be about 146,000 Pashtun living in Bangladesh, although the number of people originating from Afghanistan is unknown.
+The most Pashtun reside in Dhaka, followed by Rangpur and Rajshahi.